Statistical Aspects of SHAP: Functional ANOVA for Model Interpretation: Estimation decisions

 \subsection{The impact of choosing a baseline distribution}

 The SHAP estimand can be loosely characterized as ``the average effect of setting feature $i$ equal to its target value," which raises the question: average with respect to which distribution?
 In Section \ref{overview}, we referred to ``individual" and ``multiple" baselines as two different approaches to SHAP.
-However, we can unify these two approaches using the functional ANOVA notation.
-In the functional ANOVA, each of the $f_u$ terms are a contrast of conditional expectations, which may be taken with respect to any distribution $p(X)$.
-In the ``multiple baseline" scenario commonly employed by SHAP users, the implied distribution $p(X)$ is the empirical distribution of each feature, treated independently from other features.
+However, we can unify these two approaches using the feature subset notation.
+In the Harsanyi dividend representation, each of the $f_u$ terms are a contrast of conditional expectations, which may be taken with respect to any distribution $p(X)$.
+In the ``multiple baseline" scenario commonly employed by SHAP users, the implied distribution $p(X)$ is the empirical distribution of features in the baseline set.
 Similarly, the ``single baseline" scenario constitutes a degenerate distribution for which $p(X) = \mathbf{1}\{X = x_{baseline}\}$.

 We examine the impact of the choice of baseline distribution by comparing Shapley values with $p = 3$ and $x_{target} = (1,1,1)$ with three different baseline distributions: \begin{enumerate}[\qquad (a)] \item \textbf{Global independent}: $p(X) \sim \mathcal{N}\left((0,0,0), I\right)$ \item \textbf{Global correlated}: $p(X) \sim \mathcal{N}\left((0,0,0), \right)$ \item \textbf{Local independent}: $p(X) \sim \mathcal{N}\left(x_{target}, 0.25^2 I\right)$ \item \textbf{Single baseline}: $p(X_i) = \mathbf{1}\{X_i = x_{baseline, i}\}$ \end{enumerate}